L1 to L2 Messaging

 It's like a Gas Variable speed device, for different chains we just replace the L1 gear (adjust the L2:L1 gas ratio) to automate the combustion on the L1.
 This way, no matter which L1, the user only needs to be concerned about the overhead of the objective function on L2. and does not need to be concerned with the complexity of gas pricing.

-Burning will be implemented as a while loop
+Burning will be implemented as a while loop in L1, with the following pseudo-code:

 i = 0